 - What should I do if I am worried about my child?

-You could speak to your GP or health visitor, who may refer you on to the most appropriate service.
-This could be audiology or ophthalmology.
+You can speak to your GP (Doctor) or Health Visitor.
+They may refer you to a specialist service.
+This could be a hearing specialist called an Audiologist.
+Or a sight specialist -or ophthalmology.

 If you are worried about your child, you could take them to visit a high street or local community optician or audiologist for a free vision or hearing check.
 Lots of large pharmacies and opticians can do these tests.